trzmiel7/pf/index.md

 </center>
 I used to like playing games.
 Some of them however required a player to perform tedious and repetitive tasks.
 As a lazy person but also someone who had some programming and control skills I couldn’t resist but to come up with solution to automate those tasks.
 Initially, those were simple scripts, without any GUI, and designed to automate up to few tasks at once.
 However, I tend to make more and more advanced scripts.
 My bots contained an extensive graphical interface, could automate a lot of tasks simultaneously, had many different widgets, included A* pathfinding algorithms, in-bot scripts thanks to my own interpreter.
-My biggest achievement in this field was making an API that based on image processing was able to obtain over 100 informations from the game window in less than 0.1 second.
+My biggest achievement in this field was making an API that based on image processing was able to obtain over 100 informations from the game window in less than 100 miliseconds.

 ### Control for pump station
 #EE #SoftStart #SEE Electrical #UniProjects